Miska296/ansible-web-wm/README-en.md

 - Keep the repository structure clean - avoid nested folders.

 ---
+## Future improvements
+- Add automated testing using GitHub Actions
+- Create a dynamic web interface for provisioning
+- Add support for Docker-based deployment
+- Implement logging and monitoring (e.g., Prometheus, Grafana)
+- Translate documentation into more languages

+---
 ## Author
 The project was developed by Michaela Kučerová
 **Version:** 1.0